-To help you find find this information online for an individual town or village, which can be challenging, we have posted a new resource on where to find this information.
+Finding this information online for an individual town or village, can be challenging, so we have posted a new resource on where to find this information.

 It also may be beneficial to refer to our website under "Resources" for recommended options in preparing your grievance.

-The following suggested procedure may help property owners obtain a fair outcome in grieving their assessment.
+Suggested procedure to help property owners obtain a fair outcome in grieving their assessment

 Informal Meeting with the Assessor:

 1. A phone conversation with the assessor.
 The property owner will need to explain and prove their grievance without any paper evidence.
 This is okay but the property owner may not receive a favorable decision due to the interpretation of information only by phone.

 2. Mailing or emailing of evidence to the assessor.
 Make a complete copy of your grievance and mail it to your local assessor, or scan and email it if your assessor accepts that.
 If mailing by US Postal Service, we recommend sending all documents by certified mail so that you know it was received.
 If emailing it, ask for a reply that it was received.
 To be on the safe side call the assessor and let them know you are either mailing or emailing the information.
 Then set up a phone appointment with the assessor to discuss your grievance after he or she has been able to review it.
 This may reduce misinterpretation and produce a more favorable outcome for you, the property owner.

 If a satisfactory agreement with the assessor cannot be reached the next step normally would be to make an appointment with the local Board of Assessment Review and filling out the RP-524 form.

 Even with the COVID-19 changes, the form will still need to be filled out and mailed to the assessor or a member of the local Board of Assessment Review before the posted Grievance Day.
 You can find the form on our website with the instructions on how to fill it out.

 This is very similar to the Informal Meeting with the assessor only the paper evidence is much more important.